jessiennnd/Financial-Analysis-and-Valuation/README.md

 ## Overview
 Conducted a comprehensive financial analysis and equity valuation of Thien Long Group (HOSE: TLG) as of June 2023, applying financial modelling and multi-method valuation techniques to determine intrinsic share value and investment recommendation.

-This project was developed during the final year of a Bachelor of Applied Finance and demonstrates the application of industry-standard methodologies used in corporate finance and equity research.
+This project was developed during the final year of my Bachelor of applied finance (time does fly TT) and demonstrates the application of industry-standard methodologies used in corporate finance and equity research.

 ## Objective
 To estimate the intrinsic equity value of TLG by analysing financial statements and applying pro-forma financial modelling, multi-method valuation (DCF, APV, DDM, and relative multiples), and scenario/sensitivity analysis, including Monte Carlo simulation.